-Additionally, this department responsible for coordinating services under Section 504 of the Rehabilitation Act of 1973, homebound services for general education students, positive behavior support, crisis management training, success prep.
+Additionally, this department is responsible for coordinating services under Section 504 of the Rehabilitation Act of 1973, homebound services for general education students, positive behavior support, and crisis management training.
 The department also coordinates all reports and investigations of bullying in the district and coordinates the district wide anti-bullying program called Harassment Awareness/Learning Together (HALT).

 In an effort to combat out of school suspensions the department also developed the Helping Education/Linking Parents (HELP) which is a collaboration with the City of Tuscaloosa and the Tuscaloosa County District's Attorney's office.
 The HELP program received the MAGNA award from the American School Board Association for "best practices'' in education.

 Any person having inquiries concerning the Tuscaloosa City School System’s compliance with the regulations implementing Title IV, Title VI, The American Disability Act (ADA) or Section 504 is directed to contact: Dr. Janet Sherrod, Executive Director of Learning Supports, Tuscaloosa City Schools 1210 21st Avenue Tuscaloosa, AL 35401 (205) 759.3523 firstname.lastname@example.org